Tags: ancestors, Carnival of Genealogy, economy, famiglia, family, gardening, love of family, memories, Peace, politics, ramblings, September 11

 I think you will enjoy these blogs, each nominated for their unique styles.
 I find something of worth in all their posts each time!
 I hope you all do too!

-Tags: ancestors, Carnival of Genealogy, famiglia, family, family history, love of family, memories
+Tags: ancestors, family history, family, famiglia, love of family, memories, Carnival of Genealogy

 When her son brought his bride home, she gave the newlyweds her bedroom.
 Every morning she would insist on bringing them the first coffee in bed.
 She planned a huge party for the couple as a wedding reception.
 All of the family came from all around Italy for the party.
 Furniture was cleared out of the main room and huge tables were set around the walls of the room in a big square so no one would feel left out.
 Neighbors and friends came all day to bring gifts for the couple and take photos of them together.
 The big table in the front room displayed all of the presents for everyone to view.

 It was Concetta’s gift to Bonnie that was the most special of all.

 The women all went to the bedroom to help Bonnie prepare.
 They fingered the beautiful wedding gown and touched the little seed pearls.
 Laid out on the dresser was a pair of obviously gold antique earrings.
 The daughters and granddaughters were all talking about them.
 Each remembered watching Concetta

 polish these beautiful earrings and replace them in her dresser.
 Everyone gathered close as Concetta picked them up one at a time to place in Bonnie’s ears.
 It was then she embraced Bonnie and told her, “Valentino, my tesoro, is my baby son.
 But now you are my daughter.
 When the two of you disagree, I will stand beside you so that you will not be divided by me.
 These earrings are yours now because you are my daughter.
 You come before nieces and granddaughters.”